Here are the answers to some of the questions you may have about Big Society Capital.

 We do not invest in funds without a base in the UK or which provide finance and support to social sector organisations that primarily benefit people and communities outside the UK.

 Big Society Capital gets its funds from two streams:

-- English dormant bank accounts: Big Society Capital has so far received £355 million from the Reclaim Fund Ltd (previously a wholly owned subsidiary of the Co-operative Group Ltd) which collects dormant bank and building society account monies from UK banks and building societies.
+- English dormant bank accounts: Big Society Capital has so far received £425 million from the Reclaim Fund Ltd (previously a wholly owned subsidiary of the Co-operative Group Ltd) which collects dormant bank and building society account monies from UK banks and building societies.
 After retaining reserves to cover possible future claims, the Reclaim Fund passes the money it receives to The National Lottery Community Fund.
 The National Lottery Community Fund then allots the money to each of the home countries using a standard government formula.
-The English monies are used in compliance with the Dormant Accounts Actincluding investment by the Big Society Trust in Big Society Capital as equity.
+The English monies are used in compliance with the Dormant Accounts Act including investment by The Oversight Trust – Assets for the Common Good in Big Society Capital as equity.

-- The four main UK high street banks: Over time, Barclays, HSBC, Lloyds Banking Group and RBS each contributed capital in aggregate £2000 million as an equity investment.
+- The four main UK high street banks: Over time, Barclays, HSBC, Lloyds Banking Group and Natwest Group each contributed capital in aggregate £200 million as an equity investment.